Maniabhishek/Design-Pattern/3.SolidPrinciples/3.Liskov(LSP)/a.intro.md

 - It is about behavior
 - Your code can compile perfectly and still violate LSP.

+A subclass breaks LSP if it:
+- ❌ Throws new exceptions not expected
+- ❌ Does nothing when parent promised action
+- ❌ Restricts input more than parent
+- ❌ Changes meaning of method
+- ❌ Violates invariants

 ### Classic LSP Violation (Rectangle–Square Problem)
 ```ts